Skip to content

 The Turbo plan is very similar to the Starter Plan, the only difference is the size of the plan.
 All features mentioned above are the same apart from the size of the SSD storage and the number of monthly visits.

-Again once this plan is ready for renewal, the next year will cost the user the original price of £55.10/$68.80.
+Again, once this plan is ready for renewal, the user will pay the original price of £55.10/$68.80 for the next year.

 EasyWP Supersonic